basmarad/WQU-DataScience-Module-II_MachineLearning_NLP/README.md

 Objective II: Prediction of fine amounts/Regression

+Objective III: Prediction of Survey Scores
-Objective III: Surveys reveal safety and health deficiencies at nursing homes that may indicate risk for incidents (and penalties).
+Surveys reveal safety and health deficiencies at nursing homes that may indicate risk for incidents (and penalties).
 CMS routinely makes surveys of nursing homes.
 I built a model that combines the business_features of each facility with its cycle 1 survey results, as well as the time between the cycle 1 and cycle 2 survey to predict the cycle 2 total score.